waze-programs/ccp-learning-center/blackboard/module-1/README.md

 [Description Module 1]

 #### [Class 1](class-1): Discovering the Waze data

+The first class introduce and explain what is the **Waze Data**.
+It is divided in 6 sections:

 - 1-1.1 A quick introduction to Waze and Waze CCP
 - 1-1.2 From Waze map to data
 - 1-1.3 Structuring the data